 Overview and Route Information

 Anyone who has driven the Beartooth Highway has probably seen Dead Indian Peak.
 Away to the south in the Absaroka Range, it juts up from the rest of the peaks and is one of the most distinctive summits in Greater Yellowstone.
-Were it closer to the highway, it might even vie with the profile of Pilot Peak, which, for my money, is the most impressive spire in Greater Yellowstone, even more so than the Grand Teton.
+Were it closer to the highway, it might even vie with the profile of Pilot Peak, which, for my money, is the most impressive major spire-like peak in Greater Yellowstone, even more so than the Grand Teton.

 Regardless, Dead Indian Peak, part of the very rugged North Absaroka Wilderness, is spectacular from any vantage point, and it is easy to see why it fires the mountaineering lust.
 But it is no small matter to get there.
 The easiest routes, terrain-wise, are in excess of 20 miles one-way.
 The shortest and most commonly used routes, which reduce the one-way distance to under 10 miles, are punishing.